Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: Proofs of Theorems

-Here, $P^{(n)}$ represents the $n$-fold product distribution and the probability measure is taken over the data distribution $\Theta(G)$ for graphs $G \in \mathcal{G}_{p,d}$.
-The minimax risk represents the minimum error achieved by the best algorithm $\widehat{G}$ in the worst-case scenario, where distributions on graphs are hard to distinguish.
+The minimax risk represents the minimum error achieved by the best estimator $\widehat{G}$ in the worst-case scenario, where distributions on graphs are hard to distinguish.
 Our main goal is to understand the scaling laws of the triplet $(n,p,d)$—where $n$ is the number of updates or samples observed, $d$ is the maximum degree of the graph, and $p$ is the number of vertices—such that the minimax risk $\mathcal{M}_{n,p,d}$ vanishes asymptotically.

 An alternative viewpoint, which we incorporate to maintain consistency with the achievability theorem's style, is to consider the time interval $T$ over which the continuous-time Glauber process $\{\mathbf{Y}^{(t)}\}_{t=0}^{T}$ was observed.
-These two perspectives are equivalent in the sense that $T = \frac{n}{p}$, as there are, on average, $p$ updates over a unit interval of time.
+These two perspectives are equivalent in the sense that $\lfloor Tp \rfloor = n$, as there are, on average, $p$ updates over a unit interval of time.
 Recall that in Section~\ref{subsec: Glauber dynamics}, we treat the number of samples observed over $T$ time units to be deterministic.
 Therefore we denote it with lower case $n$.
-Moreover, as noted earlier, $\{\mathbf{Y}^{(t)}\}$ and the input data sequence $\{\mathcal{X}^{(n)}, \mathcal{I}^{(n)}\}$ can be used interchangeably.
+Moreover, as noted earlier, $\{\mathbf{Y}^{(t)}\}$ and the input data sequence $\{\mathcal{X}^{(n)}, \mathcal{I}^{(n)}\}$, where $\mathcal{I}^{(n)} = (I^{(1)},\dots,I^{(n)})$ can be used interchangeably.

+Note that the minimax risk over the hard subclass lower bounds the minimax risk over the general class.
+That is,